Santa Teresa, Costa Rica: 2023 Travel Guide

 We don’t have a favorite place to suggest to you.
 But we suggest reading reviews before you book anything.

-Also, ask about if you need to return the ATV with a full tank and ask where you can get gas.
+Also, ask if you need to return the ATV with a full tank and ask where you can get gas.

-Santa Teresa Costa Rica Weather
+Downtown Santa Teresa

 surf santa teresa

-Surfing in Santa Teresa Costa Rica
+Surfing in Santa Teresa

 Surfing is the most popular activity in Santa Teresa.